DocTer: Documentation Guided Fuzzing for Testing Deep Learning API Functions: Introduction

 This bug is only triggered when the parameter \code{ksize} has a zero value.
 This zero value causes a division-by-zero fault, resulting in a floating point exception.
 To trigger this bug, the parameter \code{padding} must be either \code{"VALID"} or \code{"SAME"}.
-Otherwise the function's input validity checking would reject the input with an \code{InvalidArgumentError}.
+Otherwise, the function's input validity checking would reject the input with an \code{InvalidArgumentError}.
 Therefore, it is practically impossible for techniques that randomly generate inputs to trigger this bug.
 After we reported this bug, the TensorFlow developers added the \code{non\_negative} range validation for the parameter \code{ksize} (Fig.~\ref{fig:API_example_fix}).

 In addition, \tool generates invalid inputs that violate the constraints to detect crashes.
 Despite invalid inputs, DL API functions should not crash.
 Instead, they are expected to report an invalid input (e.g., by throwing an exception or printing an error message).
 This point is well confirmed by an API developer after we reported a crash bug detected by \tool ``\emph{A segmentation fault is never OK and we should fix it with high priority}”.
-Such invalid-input generation is impossible without the constraints. \textbf{(3) Documentation-bug detection:} Since incorrect API documentation provides false information about APIs, which often misleads API users to introduce bugs in code~\cite{icomment}, it is important to detect bugs in API documents as well.
+Such invalid input generation is impossible without the constraints.

+\textbf{(3) Documentation-bug detection:} Since incorrect API documentation provides false information about APIs, which often misleads API users to introduce bugs in code~\cite{icomment}, it is important to detect bugs in API documents as well.
 Different from prior work~\cite{icomment, tcomment} that detects inconsistencies between documents/comments and code, \tool detects inconsistencies within documents.
 For example, in the document of \code{tf.keras.backend.moving\_average\_update}, the description for the parameter \code{value} is \textit{`` ...with the same shape as \textasciigrave variable\textasciigrave,...''}, but the parameter \code{variable} is not documented.
-This documentation bug of erroneous parameter dependencies has been fixed after we report it.
+This documentation bug of erroneous parameter dependencies has been fixed after we reported it.